-As noted in its caption, the boundaries of the orientational domains that appear in Fig. 2 are identified using isosurfaces corresponding to $\theta = \pm 10$ degrees.
+As noted in its caption, the boundaries of the orientational domains that appear in Fig. 2 are identified using isosurfaces corresponding to $\theta = \pm 10^{\circ}$.
 Our reasoning behind using the tip angle to identify regions of spatial coherence in the director field can be understood by considering the coupling between the director field and polydomain texture discussed in the introduction.
-The simplest example of this coupling is the periodic variation in the alignment of the director along the span-wise direction observed both experimentally (Larson and Mead, 1992, 1993; Yan et al., 1994) and in numerical investigations (Feng et al., 2001; Klein et al., 2007; Larson and Mead, 1993) using the same initial conditions as those used here.
-In Fig. 3, we show the director profile along the z=0.5 plane, within the interior of the flow domain, taken from the data set presented in Fig. 2(d).
-Moving along the y direction in Fig. 3, we clearly see that 'bend' deformations (de Gennes and Prost, 1993), within which the tip angle changes sign, accommodate the periodic misalignment of the director from the flow axis.
-We can therefore highlight these regions using isosurfaces of alternating sign as is done in Fig. 3, wherein the alternating red and blue bands correspond to neighboring orientational domains.
-The gray bands, the edges of which correspond to $\pm 10$ degrees, designate their boundaries as defined by the isosurfaces shown in Fig. 2 and figures that follow.
-Since sign changes in the tip angle are also indicative of 'twist', which is the second-most common deformation mode observed in our simulations, this description can be readily extended to three dimensions.
+The simplest example of this coupling is the periodic variation in the alignment of the director along the spanwise (y) direction observed both experimentally [Larson and Mead (1992, 1993); Yan et al. (1994)] and in previous numerical investigations [Feng et al. (2001); Klein et al. (2007); Larson and Mead (1993)] using the same initial conditions as those used here.
+In Fig. 3, we show the director profile along the z=0.5 plane (within the interior of the flow domain) taken from the dataset presented in Fig. 2(d).
+Moving along the y direction in Fig. 3, we clearly see that "bend" deformations [de Gennes and Prost (1993)], within which the tip angle changes sign, accommodate the periodic misalignment of the director from the flow direction.
+We can therefore highlight these regions using isosurfaces of alternating sign, as is done in Fig. 2, wherein the alternating red and blue bands correspond to tip angle values of -10° and $+10^{\circ}$, respectively.
+The uncolored regions between pairs of red or blue bands are the orientational domains, where the director is aligned approximately in the flow direction.
+Since sign changes in the tip angle are also indicative of "twist," this description can be readily extended to three dimensions.